McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 title = "Math"
 +++

-You can use [pure Markdown](authoring/markdown#subscript-and-superscript) for writing simple math expressions.

 If this is not enough, the `math` shortcode helps you rendering math and chemical formulae using the [MathJax](https://mathjax.org/) library.

 {{< math align="center" >}}